How to Add Subtitles and Captions to a Video

 Benefits of adding subtitles and captions to your videos

-While there are many advantages of adding subtitles to your videos, one of the greatest benefits is how it makes your content accessible to a larger and more diverse audience.
+While there are many advantages of adding captions and subtitles to your videos, one of the greatest benefits is how it makes your content accessible to a larger and more diverse audience.

-For example, for people with impaired hearing, subtitles ensure they can understand and enjoy your video content.
-Even for those who aren’t hearing impaired, subtitles can significantly improve comprehension, which is especially true when there’s background noise in the recording.
+For example, for people with impaired hearing, closed captions ensure they can understand and enjoy your video content.
+Even for those who aren’t hearing impaired, captions can significantly improve comprehension, which is especially true when there’s background noise in the recording.

-Another benefit of adding subtitles is that they can boost your video’s SEO.
-Search engines rely on metadata when trying to understand the content of a video, this includes titles, descriptions, and — you guessed it — subtitles.
-By adding subtitles, you’re providing search engines with more information, which increases the likelihood of your video ranking higher in search results.
+Captions can also boost your video’s search ranking.
+Search engines rely on metadata when trying to understand the content of a video, this includes titles, descriptions, and — you guessed it — captions.
+By adding captions, you provide search engines with more information, which increases the likelihood of your video ranking higher in search results.

-Subtitles can also help to increase engagement with your video.
+Captions can also help to increase engagement with your video.
 In noisy environments or public places, viewers might be unable to turn up the volume of their device to hear the video’s audio.
-However, with subtitles, they can easily follow and engage with your content, no matter where they are.
+However, with captions, they can easily follow and engage with your content, no matter where they are.

 If you found this guide helpful, you might also enjoy learning how to record the perfect live streaming video, how to fix blurry video, and how to make a video template.